Skip to main content

 On the other hand, damp and mouldy environments produce spores, which can also trigger asthma symptoms.

-"People also tend to light fires, candles and other devices in winter - these are direct lung irritants and can be much worse for someone who has asthma," says Foster.
+Foster says: "People also tend to light fires, candles and other devices in winter - these are direct lung irritants and can be much worse for someone who has asthma."

 How to reduce asthma triggers

-Protect your airways from the cold, for instance by wrapping a lightweight scarf around your mouth.
+1. Protect your airways from the cold - for instance by wrapping a lightweight scarf around your mouth.

-When it is cold outside, Kanani advises trying to breathe through your nose.
+3. Breathe through your nose when it's cold outside.
 Cold air warms up as it makes its way from the nose through the throat, and then into the airways.

 Regarding coughs and colds, you may not be able to avoid every bug that's going round this winter.
 But you can take precautions, such as washing your hands regularly and wearing a mask in crowded settings.
-Some people with asthma are also eligible for the winter flu vaccine and COVID-19 booster - if your asthma is poorly controlled or you are over 65 - check here.
+Some people with asthma are also eligible for the winter flu vaccine and COVID-19 booster - check here.

-"If you have asthma patients you are at higher risk of severe asthma attacks and pneumonia if you get flu or COVID - but you can reduce the risk through a simple vaccine.
-Some asthmatic patients will be eligible for a pneumonia vaccine as well," says Foster.
+Foster says: "If you have asthma your chance of severe asthma attacks and pneumonia increases if you get flu or COVID.
+However, you can reduce this chance through a simple vaccine."
+Under certain circumstances if you have severe asthma requiring multiple doses of steroids, you may be eligible for a pneumonia vaccine as well.

 Continue reading below